Dsoftwaredev/IMS-InventoryManagement/README.md

 ## License

-This project is licensed under the MIT license - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT license - see the [LICENSE.md](LICENSE.md) file for details Feel free to expand on this project however you wish.

 *For help in [Choosing a license](https://choosealicense.com/)*